Language

 Because it is close to Southern Africa's main travel hub of OR Tambo International Airport in Johannesburg and is ringed by regional airports, Kruger is easy to combine with other desirable high-profile destinations like:

-All of these are premium safari destinations and you will have a wonderful time no matter which one you choose.
-Your choice will depend on your budget, when you can travel and what you want to see.
+As each of these are premier safari destinations, there's no doubt you will have a wonderful time no matter which one you choose.
+Where you choose to go will greatly depend on your budget, when you're available to travel, and what you want to see.

 *By Botswana, we mean the Okavango Delta, Moremi and Chobe, not the Kalahari.